Variety in Your Running Training

 Base training is generally all slow running.
 It is a phase where you are allowing your muscles, bones, tendons, ligaments and joints to become accustomed to the stress of running again.
 Depending on your history of running this can be from 4-6 weeks of slow running at various distances, starting with shorter distances and slowly increasing over the base training period.

 Fitness Training: Weeks 7-12.
 Slow recovery, tempo/threshold, long runs and interval training.
 Once you have completed the base training phase it is time to boost your fitness level.
-Within this phase from week 1-3 I will slowly introduce one session each of a long run and a threshold run.
+Within this phase of my running training schedule I will slowly introduce one session each of a long run and a threshold run.